Christos Stylianides

+In May 2021, he was appointed as the European Commission's Special Envoy for the promotion of freedom of religion or belief outside the EU a position he served until he became Minister for Climate Crisis Management and Civil Protection of Greece (September 2021).

-Stylianides previously served as Government Spokesperson (2013-2014 and 1998-1999) and was member of the Parliament of the Republic of Cyprus from 2006 to 2013.
+Stylianides previously served as Government Spokesperson (1998–1999 and 2013–2014) and was member of the Parliament of the Republic of Cyprus from 2006 to 2013.
 As an MEP, served as member of the Committee on Budgets and substitute Member of the Committee on Industry, Research and Energy.
 He was also a member of the Delegation for relations with the US and Substitute Member of the Delegation for relations with Israel.

+He was elected to the Hellenic Parliament in the June 2023 Greek legislative election.

 Early life and career

 Stylianides was born and raised in Nicosia, the son of a shopkeeper.
 In 1984, he received his degree as dental surgeon from Aristotelian University in Thessaloniki, Greece.
 He later received executive education in International Development at the John F. Kennedy School of Government at Harvard University.
 Postgraduate seminars in political science, international relations and European Institutions followed.

 Political career

 Government Spokesperson of the Republic of Cyprus, 1998-1999

 Under President Glafcos Clerides, Stylianides served as senior member of Government.
 Member of the President's delegation to EU accession talks and intercommunal negotiations for Cyprus's reunification.
 Resigned in 1999, in protest over a political corruption case which involved the public administration.